 Principles to the development of ehealth

-That’s why ehealth developments appeal to principles of multidisciplinary, participative and integrated care, in one sentence:
+That’s why ehealth developments appeal to principles of multidisciplinary, participative and integrated care.
+In one sentence:

-How to create one pathway, or healthcare program, if you will, with the patient, professionals and all stakeholders actively involved, sharing common data and insights in a transparent consequence of activities, and communicating in respectful and understandable ways to arrive at true collaboration and coherent understanding of what is being done, and needs to be performed and what actions each one needs to take and will be responsible for.
+How to create one pathway, or healthcare program, if you will, with the patient, professionals and all stakeholders actively involved, sharing common data and insights in a transparent consequence of activities, and communicating in respectful and understandable ways to arrive at true collaboration and coherent understanding of what is being done, and what needs to be performed and what actions each one needs to take and will be responsible for.